ROS 2¶

 While colcon provides a convenient way for building multiple repositories in the correct order, it hides all of the ./waf options that ArduPilot developers are familiar with.
 Most ROS packages written in C++ use a CMake build system, but ArduPilot uses waf and has been wrapped by CMake.
 If you would like all the waf options exposed, consider upvoting this issue.

-The base-paths is used to limit testing only to ArduPilot.
-We use a sequential executor and no parallel works because otherwise the tests try to open multiple SITL processes on the same port, and the DDS traffic has cross-talk between parallel tests.
+to open multiple SITL processes on the same port, and the DDS traffic has cross-talk between

-Installation (MacOS)
+Installation (MacOS)¶

 To make installation easy, we will install the required packages using vcs and a ros2_macos.repos files: